 The project team continually analyzes the budget and options to provide regular feedback on the project progress.
 The team is empowered to offer solutions that maintain the project’s quality and goals while still delivering the desired value.
-Here is a comparative example from my research.

 Below is an example chronology of a TVD project.
 A critical aspect of the project delivery team is they are assembled early in the design phase.
 The team’s first priority is to validate the project’s business case and collaboratively work on the TVD process from the design phase until close-out.